EphemeralSpace/docs/src/guidelines/mapping.md

 ## Wall Usage
 This is half map design and half visual aesthetic thing.
 In the same way that you should avoid mapping 1-tile maints, you should avoid mapping 2-tile-thick walls, unless it is otherwise an intentional map design element.
 They have a tendency to look fairly ugly and are also fairly annoying to break through.

 You should *especially* avoid doing this for reinforced walls (again, unless it's intentional, like is usually the case in armory or the AI core.)
-Needing to break through 2 reinforced walls at once unnexpectedly can feel absolutely soul-crushing.
+Needing to break through 2 reinforced walls at once, unexpectedly, can feel absolutely soul-crushing.

 All of your walls should also have corners--not putting any generally looks extremely strange and feels bad.
 If you are ever in a situation where you feel like you need to do this to avoid making a double wall, you should rework your layout to accomodate for it.